-The Justice Index occupies a place within a larger effort to bring performance measurement and data-indexing to the task of increasing access to justice in the world.
+The Justice Index occupies a place within a larger effort to rely on data and indexing as a means of increasing access to justice in the world and eliminating extreme poverty.
 In September 2015 the United Nations adopted the “Post-2015 Sustainable Development Goals” (SDGs), a set of “Global Goals” intended to guide efforts to end extreme poverty in all nations including the United States by 2030.
 Goal 16, and global Target 16.3, urge countries to assure access to justice for all their residents.
-For more information on the SDGs and Goal 16, see NCAJ’s July 28, 2015 Fact Sheet, August 3, 2015 Blog Post, December 1, 2016 Blog Post & Proposed Indicator Set for Goal 16 and Target 16.3, all prepared jointly by NCAJ and Columbia Law School’s Human Rights Institute.
+For more information on the SDGs and Goal 16, see NCAJ’s July 28, 2015 Fact Sheet, August 3, 2015 Blog Post, December 1, 2016 Blog Post & Proposed Indicator Set for Goal 16 and Target 16.3, all prepared jointly by NCAJ and Columbia Law School’s Human Rights Institute witht the support of the Open Society Foundations.
 For updated perspective on implementation of Goal 16, see Justice for All – The report of the Task Force on Justice (New York Center on International Cooperation, 2019).

 Press, Blogs & Reports